Structure-preserving finite-element approximations of the magnetic Euler-Poisson equations: Numerical illustrations

-With the notation introduced in \cite[Definition~5.2]{eulerpoisson23} we set $\domain=[-5,5]^2$, vortex speed $M=[1,1]^T$, vortex size $\beta=5$, and the coupling constant $\alpha = 1$, and magnetic field density $\vec\Omega=\vec 0$.
-We vortex is initially centered at $[-1,-1]^T\in\domain.$ We approximate the solution to \eqref{eq:magnetic_euler_poisson} using our numerical method on a sequence of successively refined uniform meshes for $\domain$.
+with vortex speed $M=[1,1]^T$, $\gamma = 5/3$, vortex size $\beta=5$, coupling constant $\alpha = 1$, and magnetic field density $\vec\Omega=\vec 0$.
+The domain is $\domain=[-5,5]^2$, and the initial center of the vortex is $\xcoord_0 = [-1,-1]^T\in\domain$.
+We approximate the solution to \eqref{eq:magnetic_euler_poisson} using our numerical method on a sequence of successively refined uniform meshes for $\domain$.
 For initial conditions, we interpolate the exact solution at time $t = 0$ to the finite element spaces $\mathbb V_h$, $\mathbb H_h$ defined in Section \ref{sec:finite_elements}.
 For boundary conditions, we impose non-homogeneous Dirichlet boundary conditions using the exact solution.

 We construct a low order method by using a forward Euler step for the hyperbolic part and a backward Euler step for the parabolic part (by setting $\theta=1$ in \eqref{eq:fully_discrete_theta_scheme_condensed}).
 Correspondingly, a high order method is constructed by combining an optimal, third order explicit Runge-Kutta time stepping scheme \cite{Ern_Guermond_2022} for the hyperbolic part and the Crank-Nicoloson scheme (by setting $\theta=1/2$ in \eqref{eq:fully_discrete_theta_scheme_condensed}) for the source update in a Strang split.
 The CFL parameter for the hyperbolic update is set to $0.1$; see \cite{GuePoTom2019}.
-At the final timestep $t_N := t_F$, we compute the $L^1$ error
+At the final time step $t_N := t_F$, we compute the $L^1$ error

 For our simulations, we set $t_F := 1$.
-We report the results in Table~\ref{tab:isentropic_vortex} for both, the low-order and high-order method.
+We report the results in Table~\ref{tab:isentropic_vortex} for both the low-order and high-order method.
 We recover the expected optimal convergence rates.